RPendleton3/Active-Directory-Management-Tool/README.md

              **Continue working with export csv and report creation **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc

+10.27.2022 - Added new menu option for editing user account information including but not limited to first name, last name and username/samaccountname.
+Will be                      expanding it more in the near future to include more important information

+             **Continue working with export csv and report creation **Find a way to simplify the code again to make it easier to read